 The role of the AAIB, accident scenarios and the potential implication for insurers

-In this IIL aviation lecture Frankie Shaw and John McMillan will talk about how the Air Accident Investigation Branch (AAIB) investigates aircraft accidents and use case examples to show how the work of the AAIB may have implications for the insurance industry.
+In this IIL aviation lecture John McMillan talked about how the Air Accident Investigation Branch (AAIB) investigates aircraft accidents and used case examples to show how the work of the AAIB may have implications for the insurance industry.

 The UK AAIB has been investigating air accidents and serious incidents for over 100 years.
 These range from correspondence investigations for light aircraft or balloons, to large scale commercial air transport aircraft; typically they deploy a field team 30 to 40 times per year.